Varnasrama, the Vedic social system

 socialism: degressive, depletes resources, neglects environment

-capitalism: 'vaisyas', taxes-based state, totalitarian tendencies (capital > power > tailor-made laws)
+capitalism: 'vaisyas', increasing taxes-based state, totalitarian tendencies (capital > power > tailor-made laws)

 socialism: 'sudras', totalitarian state